BY

-As a business owner, knowing the difference between the two accounting methods is vital because it can significantly impact your business.
-You’ll need to decide between two primary methods: accrual accounting or cash accounting.
+Knowing the difference between the two accounting methods is vital as a business owner because it can significantly impact your business.
+You must decide between two primary methods: accrual accounting or cash accounting.

 Cash accounting is the oldest form of accounting for businesses.
 As its name suggests, it records income that flows into your bank account when it’s received and expenses when they’re paid out of your bank account.